Code-Institute-Submissions/usercentricfrontendproject/README.md

 The contact form is not fully functional as it does not link up to any back end database.

+All code was run though a validation tool to catch any issues before deployment.

+After deployment, the entire site was tested again.

 ## Deployment ##
 The site was deployed as directed in the project guidelines.